Try speed skating with the Toronto Speed Skating Club!

 Speed skating is best enjoyed by skaters who have previously learned some of the basics of skating on hockey or figure skates.
-Although the club does not offer the most basic learn to skate programs (for those who have never skated), we do offer a Learn To Speed Skate (LTSS) program.
+Although the club does not offer the most basic “learn to skate” programs (for those who have never skated), we do offer an Intro To Speed Skate program.
 Certainly, you do not need to have good technique before you come – we can help you develop that.
 If you are the kind of person who loves to do laps at public skate sessions at the local rink, take steps to free your inner speed skater!

-LTSS cost includes rental of short track speed skates and cut proof ankle guards.
+ITSS cost includes rental of short track speed skates and cut proof ankle guards.
 Additionally, the participant must bring to the rink the following properly fitting safety equipment for each practice:

 - Helmet (bike or hockey)